 Experimental Research Design

 Experimental research is a type of research design in which the study is carried out utilising a scientific approach and two sets of variables.
 The first set serves as a constant against which the variations in the second set are measured.
 Experimentation is used in quantitative research methodologies, for example.
 If you lack sufficient evidence to back your conclusions, you must first establish the facts.
 Experimental research collects data to assist you in making better judgments.
-Experimentation is used in any research undertaken under scientifically appropriate settings.
+Experimentation is used in any research undertaken in scientifically appropriate settings.
 The effectiveness of experimental investigations is dependent on researchers verifying that a variable change is due only to modification of the constant variable.
 The study should identify a noticeable cause and effect.
 The traditional definition of experimental design is “the strategies employed to collect data in experimental investigations.”
 There are three types of experimental designs:

 - Pre-experimental research design